AngelEsquivelJr/JerseyStoreApplication/README.md

 - **Manager View**

-  My desired completion date for the Manager View will be the 25th of March.
+  My desired completion date for the Manager View will be the 22nd of April.
 This time, less time will be used to design the view, about 4 days, then the next 2 weeks to implement the code, and the remaining time to fix any problems.
 I will take more time on the code here as I believe this view will require more work than the others.

 ### Development Environment